Fluxware-Corporation/UtilityWare/CONTRIBUTING.md

 # Contributing to UtilityWare

 Thanks for considering a contribution!
-UtilityWare is maintained by **Fluxware Corporation** and we welcome community contributions through a fork-first workflow.
+UtilityWare is maintained by **Fluxware Corporation**, and we welcome community contributions through the standard GitHub fork-and-pull-request workflow.

-## How to contribute (fork-first workflow)
+## How to contribute

-We use a **fork-and-issue** model instead of direct pull requests.
-Here's how it works:

 ### 1. Fork the repository

 Click the **Fork** button at the top right of the [main UtilityWare repository](https://github.com/PLACEHOLDER/UtilityWare) page on GitHub.
-This creates your own copy of the repo under your account.
+This creates your own copy of the repository under your account.

 ### 2. Clone your fork locally